calee14/MyMachineLearning/README.md

 # MyMachineLearning
-Machine Learning scripts/bots that I made at camp or other places.
+Machine Learning scripts/bots that I made at camp, own my own, or other places